nedbat/coveragepy/doc/cmd.rst

 Data file
 ---------

-Coverage collects execution data in a file called ".coverage".
+Coverage.py collects execution data in a file called ".coverage".
 If need be, you can set a new file name with the COVERAGE_FILE environment variable.

 By default,each run of your program starts with an empty data set.
 If you need to run your program multiple times to get complete data (for example, because